-Tags can be used to define the scope, the devices, to which business policies will be applied.
+Tags can be used to define the scope, and the devices, to which business policies will be applied.

 Tags help administrators to manage devices better when they use business policies to deploy applications, configuration profiles, files, and certificates to devices.
-For example, devices of sales and marketing might require different settings and applications from devices used in finance.
+For example, devices for sales and marketing might require different settings and applications from devices used in finance.
 With tags, the administrator can manage these different device groups and target required business policies to them.

 Read the article How to create a business policy to find more information about business policies and tags.

 With Miradore, administrators can manage patches for Windows devices.
 Tags help administrators to automate the patch deployment to different device groups.
 Read more about patch management for Windows devices in Miradore.

 4. Managing user permissions

 Tags can be used for managing the permissions of editor users in Miradore.
 By default, editors can see all managed devices on the site, but access can be limited with tags.
 Editors are unable to see or manage devices that are outside the tag-defined permission level.

 There are some default tags that Miradore adds automatically to the devices in certain conditions.

 The Recently added tag helps the administrator to identify devices that might need attention after the enrollment.
 Enable the use of the tag from the Infrastructure diagram.